petershin/liferay-learn/docs/commerce/latest/en/order-management/developer-guide/order-api-basics.md

 ## Get Orders from Instance

-You can list all orders from your Liferay instance by executing the following cURL or Java command.
+You can list all orders from your Liferay instance with a cURL or Java command.

 ### Orders_GET_FromInstance.sh